lavenderhwang/top-restaurant-page/README.md

-# Restaurant Page
+# Restaurant Page Project

-A responsive website for a restaurant that showcases the menu, location, and contact information.
-Built with HTML, CSS, and JavaScript, this project utilizes Webpack for efficient module bundling and asset management, enabling optimized performance and a smoother development workflow.
+This is a simple **Restaurant Landing Page** [project]([https://www.theodinproject.com/lessons/node-path-javascript-restaurant-page]) built as part of [The Odin Project's JavaScript Curriculum](https://www.theodinproject.com/).
+It showcases the restaurant's menu, location, and contact information.

+## Technologies Used

+- HTML
+- CSS
+- JavaScript
+- Webpack

+## Project Goals

+- Practice skills in front-end web development
+- Implement module bundling and asset management using Webpack